Lending money to mum and dad – Loan to Parent

 1. talk with all your parents and your siblings together about the loans

 2. never gift parents money – only loan them money (this protects both you and them)

-Can I just do a Loan Agreement on the back of an envelope?
+Child to Parent Loan Agreement on the back of an envelope?

 In the movies, IOUs are often handwritten on a piece of paper.
-Sometimes instead of a Loan Agreement, someone does a ‘minute’.
+Sometimes instead of a Child to a Parent Loan Agreement, someone does a ‘minute’.
 Both approaches fail.
 In Rowntree v FCT FCA 182 shows the additional care required to document even simple related-party transactions, such as loans.
 In this case, the taxpayer, a practising NSW lawyer, claimed he borrowed over $4m from his group of private companies.
 The Court said:

 ‘Mr Rowntree has not deliberately chosen to ignore the law.
 His evidence presented to the Tribunal suggests that he genuinely believed that there were arguments to support his view that a loan was in existence.’

 He failed.
 Only a legally prepared Loan Agreement satisfies the ATO, Bankruptcy Courts and Family Court.